HKUST-Aerial-Robotics/EMSGC/README.md

 - Affine_theta_max: Maximum theta
 - division_exponent: Times of binary search.

+You may set the verbosity / printing level in the command line, directly, by running

+    env GLOG_v=1 roslaunch emsgc car.launch

 # 5. Datasets (TO DELETE)
-Data can be downloaded from the [here](https://drive.google.com/drive/folders/1KB4oUOQcPF9v1u9GEaCMowPkRHyVxodc?usp=sharing).
+Data can be downloaded from the [Project page](https://sites.google.com/view/emsgc).

 # 6. FAQs
 - Q1: The results provided in `/result` do not look exactly the same as those shown in the paper.